 A unique set of animal suited playing cards, copper-engraved and uncoloured, by the Master of the Playing Cards, Germany, c.1450.
 The engravings are distinct and skillfully produced.
 The animal suit symbols, depicting characteristic mannerisms and behaviour, are laid out formally in a clear arrangement.
 Many of the images are printed from individual plates which are repeated on several cards in the same suit.

-At first sight it appears that playing cards such as these may have served as models for design motifs to be used by other students, craftsmen or artists.
+At first sight it appears that playing cards such as these may have served as generic models or design motifs to be used by students, craftsmen or artists.
 Maybe this is why the details and outlines are clearly legible and not overlapping.
 Furthermore, such figures of flowers, wild animals and birds recur almost identically incorporated into the border decorations and miniature illustrations of manuscripts or printed books, carvings or sculptures from the same period.

 Striking examples can be seen in The Hours of Catherine of Cleves, the Giant Bible of Mainz and the Gutenberg Bible where many correspondences with the playing cards can be found.